 Scientists are not sure why this happens.
 It may be that simply having the virus in one's body leads to many of the chronic medical conditions associated with aging.
 HIV lowers the ability of the immune system to fight off infections; this is often referred to as the immune system being suppressed.
 However, because in a person living with HIV, the immune system is always struggling to get rid of the virus, that system is always activated, or "turned on."
 After many years of being constantly activated, the immune system may show signs of premature (too early) aging.
 In addition, an activated immune system produces inflammation.
 Ongoing inflammation seems to be related to many conditions, including heart disease and cancer.

 The drugs used to treat HIV may also contribute to the aging-related health conditions seen in people living with HIV.
 Although the HIV drugs used now are more effective and less toxic than drugs used in earlier times, they still may have long-term effects that we do not yet fully understand.

 Aging-Related Health Challenges

 Life expectancy: In most countries, women in the general population live four to five years longer than men.
-Women living with HIV, however, have life expectancies equal to men living with HIV.
+Women living with HIV, however, on average don't live longer than men living with HIV.
 In other words, women living with HIV lose their usual longer life expectancy compared to men.

 Co-morbidities: Co-morbidities refer to medical conditions that people have in addition to HIV.
 These include illnesses such as diabetes, liver disease, anemia, and high blood pressure.
 Compared to HIV-negative people, people living with HIV are more likely to have one of these conditions.